olivluca/combi_d/protocol/README.md

 |--|--|--|--|--|--|--|--|
 |Setpoint low|Setpoint high|0xff|0xff|0xff|0xff|0xff|0xff|

-The possible setpoints should 0 (boiler off), 40 (boiler eco), 55 (boiler hot) and 60 (boost).
+The possible setpoints are 0 (boiler off), 40 (boiler eco), 55 (boiler hot) and 60 (boost).

-I don't know if other setpoints are accepted or if you have to limit the setpoints if the heating is also on.

-To turn on the boiler you have to set the fan to off (see below) (I suppose turning on the heating should also work but I couldn't test that yet) and the only settings that are accepted are 0/40 (both are equivalent to 40º) and 55 (equivalent to 60º).
-The burner stops when the water is around 5º below the setpoint (35º with 0 and 40, 55º with 55).

-I guess that for "boiler boost" you have to send a frame to disable heating until the bit "water request" in frame 0x16 is 0.
+The boost is not managed by the heater but by the cp-plus: it should be kept active at most for 40 minutes or when the water request goes from true to false (meaning it has reached the setpoint).
+Also, if the water temperature is less than 50º, it should keep the heating off (by giving a 0ºC setpoint in frame 0x03).

 ## Frame 0x05, Energy selection